SolarArbiter/solarforecastarbiter-core/docs/source/contributing.rst

 The vast majority of new or modified code requires contributors to write new tests.

-A pull request will automatically run the tests for you on a variety of platforms (Linux, Mac, Windows) and python versions.
+A pull request will automatically run the tests for you.
 However, it is typically more efficient to run and debug the tests in your own local environment.